 What makes FCDS different from other schools is our intentional approach to the art and science of an all-boys education.
 The earliest, more formidable years--Kindergarten to Grade 9--can be overlooked in larger schools, seen as only an educational building block..

 That’s not so at Fairfield Country Day School.

 I remember walking up the Upper School stairs in 2003, and meeting my first class of seventh-grade boys.
 I was their new, part-time Study Skills teacher.
-They eyed me with some trepidation-- their blazers rumpled and ties slightly askew.
+The students eyed me with some trepidation-- their blazers rumpled and ties slightly askew.
 We dumped out backpacks, sorted loose papers, and disposed of snack wrappers and broken pencils.
 I was struck by how comfortable the boys were at school.
-They were at home in their classroom, at ease on the fields and acted like family in the dining room..
+They were at home in their classroom, at ease on the fields and acted like family in the dining room.

-FCDS is where boys belong.
+FCDS is where boys are free to find themselves.